 We use a software called MINDBODY for scheduling.
 You can use it on your desktop computer or through the MINDBODY app on your mobile device.
 If this is your first time, you will need to create an account.

 A Latin-inspired dance workout that has become one of the most popular group exercise classes in the world.
 Zumba combines cardio and muscle conditioning while improving balance and coordination.
 Zumba takes the "work" out of workout and is often called exercise in disguise.
 It’s your weekly dance party!

-Jodi Renwick, Instructor
+Jodi Renwick, Guide

 Who We Are

 Can I sign up for just one class?

 What makes the High Barre unique is that clients can sign up for individual classes.
 So, to work around your own busy schedule, you come when you can or cancel if you need to while not paying for missed classes.

 Do the Class Packs apply to only one type of class?

 You can use your class pack to attend any of the classes listed in the schedule.